September-October 2015

 North Star Reach Names New Medical Director

 Heather Adams, M.D., has joined North Star Reach as a medical director for the Ann Arbor-based nonprofit.
-Dr. Adams will be responsible for overseeing all medical aspects of the camp, including the formation of medical policies and procedures, maintaining partnerships with 14 hospitals within Michigan and Illinois, monitoring the health and well-being of the campers, […]
+Dr. Adams will be responsible for overseeing all medical aspects of the camp, […]

 -